Resources You’ll Need, To Become A Human Rights Lawyer

 Before being a human rights lawyer, you’ll need to do extensive research to find a university that has an excellent reputation for records in human rights.

-Getting an Undergraduate law degree is the first concrete step to being a human rights lawyer.
-When at the university, you would have plenty of time to develop your knowledge of human rights.
+Getting an Undergraduate law degree is the first concrete step.
+During your time at the university, you’ll develop your knowledge of human rights.
 Also, it would help if you can engage yourself with local NGOs, and if possible offer help at refugee homes during your spare time.

 Alternatively, if your university doesn’t offer these opportunities, you can apply for a paid internship.
 That is a great way to see firsthand the activities of human rights organizations.